-- · Regular reviews of the academy's financial situation with the accountant and business manager. - Enforcement of the trust's Best Value Policy. - · Use of benchmarking against other trusts and institutions. - Using recommendations from the SRMA report. - Looking for different providers to ensure best value for money and also a better service. - · Looking online for better teaching resources to save money on delivery. - Increased number of staff during the Covid catch up period and continued with these staff to deliver interventions to those children who have fallen behind.
+- Regular reviews of the academy's financial situation with the accountant and business manager. - Enforcement of the trust's Best Value Policy. - · Use of benchmarking against other trusts and institutions - Using recommendations from the SRMA report - Looking for different providers to ensure best value for money and also a better service - · Looking online for better teaching resources to save money on delivery is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
+It can, therefore, only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control has been in place in Ashton West End Primary Academy for the period 1 September 2023 to 31 August 2024 and up to the date of approval of the annual report and financial statements.